Steak Sandwich Recipe

 Steak Sandwich

-Steak sandwich consists of hot or chilled cooked beef that is served inside a bun or hoagie with assorted toppings and a sauce.
-It can also feature greens such as lettuce or microgreens.
-A steak sandwich can be customized in any way to meet your taste buds’ desires.
-It is up to you, from the type of beef to the bread, toppings, or sauce.
+A steak sandwich consists of hot or chilled cooked beef served inside a bun or hoagie with assorted toppings and a sauce.
+It can also include greens such as lettuce or microgreens.
+A steak sandwich can be customized any way you like, from the type of beef to the bread, toppings, or sauce.
 There are no boundaries.

 Ingredients and Substitutions